godotengine/godot-docs/classes/class_node.rst

 - **tree_exiting** **(** **)**

 Emitted when the node is still active but about to exit the tree.
-This is the right place for de-initialization.
+This is the right place for de-initialization (or a "destructor", if you will).

 Member Variables